 Normal skin is often balanced (read: not too oily, not too dry) throughout the day.
 That said, according to Dr. Bhanusali, normal skin is rare.
 Here’s how to take care of it.

 How to care for normal skin: Cleansing with a gentle cleanser, using moisturizer and applying sunscreen are daily essentials.
 Incorporating a daily antioxidant serum, like the SkinCeuticals C E Ferulic, and an exfoliating product, into your routine a few times a week is also good.

 The easiest way to spot an oily complexion?
 Shiny skin.
 Because sebaceous glands in oily skin types are more active, oily skin types may be more prone to breakouts and blemishes.
-Still not sure if you have oily skin?
-Dr. Bhanusali recommends trying this quick test: “Grab a blotting paper and gently dab different areas of your face,” he says.
+To help you determine if you fall into this category, Dr. Bhanusali recommends trying this quick test: “Grab a blotting paper and gently dab different areas of your face,” he says.
 “If the sheet becomes translucent, it’s indicative of oil absorption.”

 As Dr. Bhanusali mentioned, combination skin is one of the most common skin types out there.
 This is often characterized as skin that’s dry in some areas and oily in others.
-The area of skin that’s typically oily is the T-Zone, while the cheeks are usually where dryness is most prominent.
+The area of skin that’s typically oily is the T-zone, while the cheeks are usually where dryness is most prominent.

 How to care for combination skin: Dealing with two opposite skin personalities can be a bit tricky, but it’s not impossible.
 Once you create (and stick to) a skin-care routine that addresses both dryness and excess oil, you’re all set.
 To keep your complexion moisturized, use a light-weight cream like the Kiehl’s Calendula Serum-Infused Water Cream.